Top 10 Best Modern Classic Books

 6 The Day of the Triffids

-A perfect blend of tension, horror, sci-fi, happiness and so much else.
-Not only this, John Wyndham was a consistent author, pumping out masterpiece after masterpiece.
+A perfect blend of tension, horror, sci-fi, happiness, and so much else.
+Moreover, John Wyndham was a consistent author, pumping out masterpiece after masterpiece.

 7 Of Mice and Men

-The eternity of the character of Lenny is enough to shoot this book up the scales alone.
-There's not a reader who can evade a considerable amount of pity for the classic well drawn characters, and this book being taught at many schools causes it to be one of the only widely read classics.
-It's an emotion manipulating read, and one garunteed to leave the reader with its tale and message embedded strongly in their mind.
+The eternity of the character of Lenny alone is enough to elevate this book significantly.
+Not a reader can evade a considerable amount of pity for the classic, well-drawn characters.
+Being taught at many schools makes it one of the only widely read classics.
+It's an emotion-manipulating read, guaranteed to leave the reader with its tale and message strongly embedded in their mind.

 8 Gone